junglesta/wherenodoctor/_posts/2016-01-01-07-antibiotics-how-to-use.md

 Chloramphenicol has been used far too much for minor infections, infections for which other antibiotics would be safer and work as well, or for which no antibiotic at all is needed.

-Throughout the world important diseases are becoming resistant to antibiotics— largely because antibiotics are used too much for minor infections. **If antibiotics are to continue to save lives, their use must be much more limited than it is at present.** This will depend on their wise use by doctors, health workers, and the people themselves.
+Throughout the world important diseases are becoming resistant to antibiotics,  largely because antibiotics are used too much for minor infections. **If antibiotics are to continue to save lives, their use must be much more limited than it is at present.** This will depend on their wise use by doctors, health workers, and the people themselves.

 For most minor infections antibiotics are not needed and should not be used.